 6. Adopt a “throw it over the wall” design mentality

-Think of the developer on the application side who will be implementing your API.
+Think of the developer on the app side who will be implementing your API.
 Well-designed APIs are more likely to be adopted and used.
 Otherwise, why put in the work to create an API in the first place?
-The more you can put yourself in the application developer’s shoes and make their experience as seamless as possible, the more use and monetization you can expect from your API.
+The more you can put yourself in the app developer’s shoes and make their experience as seamless as possible, the more use and monetization you can expect from your API.

 7. Create an omnibus API set instead of an API designed for a specific workflow